imagej/imagej.github.io/pages/Sholl_Analysis.md

     (shortcut for <span style="border-bottom:1px dotted #ccc;">File▷
     Open Next</span>) to iterate through all the images.

+{% include Tip content="id = FileFormats | tip = When working with ROIs,
+it is critical that you work with .tif files because only this format keeps track of image overlays.
+The
+<span style="border-bottom:1px dotted #ccc;">Process▷ Batch▷
+Convert...</span> command allows bulk conversion between image formats.
-Now that all the images are marked, we just need to ask ImageJ to generate some lines of code.
+" %} Now that all the images are marked, we just need to ask ImageJ to generate some lines of code.
 We will open the Macro Recorder (<span style="border-bottom:1px dotted #ccc;">Plugins▷ Macros▷ Record...</span>) and run *Sholl Analysis* on one of the images to find